rbwendt/elasticon-recap/bill_nyt.md

 ## Replay
 - Use kafka, all content go through it
-- Kafka will presist all content, source of truth
+- Kafka will persist all content, source of truth
 - Easy to create new search clusters from Kafka replay
 - Never upgrade ES clusters